-About the Climate Resilience Roundtables
+Climate Resilience Roundtables

-Through this roundtable series, we’ll begin framing a community vision for climate resilience and adaptation for Santa Barbara County by identifying potential actions and strategies.
+CEC organized a series of roundtables in 2019-2021 to address issues related to climate resilience and adaptation for Santa Barbara County.
+Through this roundtable series, CEC and our partners are framing an intersectional, interdisciplinary community vision for climate resilience and adaptation for Santa Barbara County by identifying potential actions and strategies.

 How You Can Take Action

-- Follow and engage in local climate action plans and vulnerability assessments.
+Follow and engage in local climate action plans and vulnerability assessments.

-Steering committee members have included
+Steering committee members have included:

 Mimi Audelo